 Bit Purpose DREQ If this bit is set by the decoder, it is time to replenish decoder's data buffer through data port.
 The size of data is always 1024 bytes.
 DREQ will automatically reset when DCTRL bit is reset DHWI Writing 1 to this bit will enable hardware interrupt when DREQ gets set.
-Hardware interrupt will stay active while DREQ is active DRST If this bit is having value of 0, decoder is in reset state.
+Hardware interrupt will stay active while DREQ is active PLSUS When set, suspends the MP3 decoder and its internals completely.
+No actions must be taken on the data as well as control registers except resetting this bit DRST If this bit is having value of 0, decoder is in reset state.
 Note that its buffers are not got reset, thus they will need to be purged before decoder starts producing proper sound when reused DCTRL This bit, together with DREQ, controls interface state machine.
 See the explanation below the table MUTE If this bit is set, output of the decoder is muted.
 Very useful when you purge decoder's buffers (so that user would not hear anything while purge is in progress)